Curiosity is a shaper of empathy and a critical part of rising strong

 Meaning

-At its core, this quote means that our willingness to ask “why” is what builds our capacity for compassion, and that this process is non-negotiable for overcoming adversity with integrity.
+It means that our willingness to ask why is what builds our capacity for compassion, and that this process is non-negotiable for overcoming adversity with integrity.

 Explanation

-Let me break this down for you.
 Most of us, when we get hurt or fail, we go straight to self-protection.
-We armor up.
-We blame.
-We shut down.
+We armor up, blame, shut down.
 Brown is saying the exact opposite move is what makes you strong.
-You have to get curious.
 You have to lean into the discomfort and ask, “What’s really happening here?
 What’s that person’s story?
 What’s my story?”

-That curiosity, that act of investigation, is what shapes empathy.
-It carves out the space for understanding where there was only reaction.
-And that, my friend, is the critical part.
-It’s the mechanism.
-You can’t rise strong from a place of blame and armored-up certainty.
-You can only truly rise from a place of vulnerable, curious understanding.
+That curiosity, is what improves your empathy.
+It gives space for understanding where there was only reaction.
+You can’t rise strong from a place of blame.
+You can only truly rise from a place of vulnerable, with curiosity to understand.

 Summary